 In 2014, Mercato Centrale opened in the heart of Florence and it was a huge success.
-Thanks to the same team, Rome now has a Mercato Cemercatomondaysntrale of its own inside Termini Station.
+Thanks to the same team, Rome now has a Mercato Centrale of its own inside Termini Station.
 Although this market does not exactly convey the traditional Italian market experience, it does bring together some of the region’s best food producers.
 That is why we chose to explore the new Mercato Central Roma for Enjoy Rome’s first Mercato Monday.

 Where: Termini Station – accessible from Via Golitti, 36